 But once we tried them, we loved them.
 They create connection.
 They give you a way to work things out when everyone's calm.
 They help your kids learn to solve problems.
 They help kids feel like integral members of the family.
 They even help siblings work things out and appreciate each other.

 That way, even if you skip it, working it in the next week will be easy.
-At our house, Sunday evening at dinner is family meeting night, and we try not to schedule anything else.
+For instance, make Sunday evening dinners your family meeting.

 In no particular order, everyone offers appreciations, until everyone has appreciated every other family member: